 The Library offers a variety of basic and customized instruction classes that help

-students learn how to use Library resources and services.
-Library instruction enhances
+students develop the information literacy skills needed to use Library resources and

-To schedule an instruction session, use our online calendar
+To schedule an instruction session, use our online scheduling software

 that reinforces basic information retrieval skills.